 While patients who receive cancer treatment in hospital have equal access, patients who can be treated at home still face an outdated, patchwork system that leave them waiting to start and waiting for financial relief.

 The Facts: In-Hospital vs At-Home Cancer Treatment in Ontario

 When an intravenous cancer treatment is listed in Ontario, patients in need of that treatment face no financial questions, paperwork, or delays.
 No questions are asked about their household income, insurance coverage, or ability to personally pay co-pays or deductibles for the cancer medication.
 Patients can start their treatment as quickly as it’s needed – and often within 2 weeks.

 In contrast, when take-home cancer treatments (such as pills and self-administered injections) are listed by the province, patients face a maze of prescription drug coverage programs.
-Patients over the age of 24 and under the age of 65 must navigate their own funding solution – using a combination of partial funding assistance options.
+Patients under the age of 65 must navigate their own funding solution – using a combination of partial funding assistance options.
 This may include telephone calls, faxes, and letters to private insurance (if any), manufacturer assistance programs (if any), and Ontario’s Trillium Drug Program.
 Before they can take the first dose, they must navigate a complex system and even then, many will have to pay a significant amount from their personal funds.

 Many Ontario families with private insurance often don’t have 100% coverage and face deductibles and co-pays of $2,000 per year and more.
 And increasingly, many plans have annual or lifetime caps, which are quickly met with the cost of cancer medications.